Legal

 The Appellate Reversal

-On March 22, 2023, the Appellate Division of the Supreme Court of New York, Second Department, struck the blanket deletion provision as unconstitutional in Matter of Walsh v Russell, 2023 NY Slip Op 01522.
+On March 22, 2023, the Appellate Division of the Supreme Court of New York, Second Department, modified the order by narrowing the blanket deletion provision and otherwise affirmed insofar as appealed from, in Matter of Walsh v Russell, 214 A.D.3d 890 (2d Dep’t 2023).

 The higher court found three things.
-First, the order was not entered on default — the father’s attorney appeared and participated, making it a contested proceeding.
-The “default” label was wrong.
+First, the order was not entered on default — the father’s attorney appeared and participated at the January 5, 2022 hearing.
+The “default” label on the court’s own signed instrument was wrong.
 Second, the blanket requirement to delete all blogs and likenesses was not “tailored as precisely as possible to the exact needs of the case.”
-It was an unconstitutional prior restraint on speech.
-Third, any narrower restriction could apply only to the father’s own blogs that specifically reference the proceedings or disparage the child’s relatives, and only with respect to the child’s likeness posted in connection with such blogs.
+The court modified the order by deleting that provision and substituting a narrower directive.
+Third, any restriction could apply only to the father’s own blogs that specifically reference the proceedings or disparage the child’s relatives, and only with respect to the child’s likeness posted in connection with such blogs.

 The attempt to suppress all speech — including by third parties, agents, and representatives — was rejected.